sudheer3v/SharePoint2016/SP2016_RestoreError.md

 # SP2016 Restore Error
 ### Error: You must first restore the original parent site in order to restore the site "SB2".

-> -I have recently came accross this incident in SharePoint 2016 where user claims he is missing some files.
+> - I have recently came accross this incident in SharePoint 2016 where user claims he is missing some files.
 After some digging, I found those files in recycle bin.
 The user deleted the whole subsite called "SB2".
 The parent site of this "SB2" is also a sub site and it's called "SB1".
 I found all the contents of "SB2" in the Site Collection level recycle bin but I found this "SB2" sub site in second-stage recycle bin.
 I tried to restore the "SB2" from second-stage recycle bin, but it returned an error *You must first restore the original parent site in order to restore the site "SB2".*